CodeProSpecialist/Billionaires-Crypto-Trading-Robot-2025/README.md

 This also fixes any program startup errors. )

 Instructions for the Compact Infinity Grid Bot:

-1. Download and run my other python bot called Digital-Coin-Portfolio-Rebalancer Bot for a professionally balanced coin portfolio and just simply place some buy orders manually.
-2. After your portfolio is rebalanced and ready proceed to next step.
-3. Start the INFINITY GRID BOT and relax while the infinity grid bot handles the buying and selling during any future price changes.
+1. Start the INFINITY GRID BOT and relax while the infinity grid bot handles the buying and selling during any future price changes.

 It works with this command: